 Work Life Balance

-In addition, all employees may access the EAP Work/Life website, which contains a wealth of information and resources, including professional development articles, self-paced skill building tools, and child and elder care referral information.
+The EAP for part-time employees is administered by AllOne Health.
+For confidential assistance call 800-451-1834.
+In addition, part-time employees may access the MyLifeExpert, a secure and confidential member portal, which contains a wealth of information and resources, including professional development articles, self-paced skill building tools, and child and elder care referral information.
 The EAP also has monthly webinars on a variety of work/life topics.
-To find out more, logon to the Work/Life Website.
-(Please contact HR for password and login information.)
+Create an account at MyLifeExpert to access the member portal (sign up with company code: fsceap).

 The Jeanne M. Canelli Child Development Lab offers quality early childhood education to preschool-age children for Framingham State surrounding communities.
 The Child Development Lab also serves as a teaching laboratory for college students interested in teaching young children and conducting research in child development, psychology, and sociology.
 The development of the whole child is fostered here in the lab, and emphasis is placed on meeting the needs of each child in a literacy-rich environment.
 We take advantage of our location on a college campus to enrich our curriculum with participation in programs and special events held on campus.
 The Jeanne M. Canelli Child Development Lab offers programs during the school year (September through June).
 During the academic year, they follow Framingham State University’s schedule for vacations and holiday closures; however, the Child Development Lab continues through the middle of June.